jasonmgl/jasonmgl/README.md

 a passionate learner from France

-I'm currently a computer science student at Ecole 42 in Lyon, aiming for the maximum diploma in system administration.
+I'm currently studying computer science at Ecole 42 in Lyon, with a view to obtaining the maximum diploma in systems administration.

 Skills: C / C++ / Git